 SECTION 3.1.
 NOTICE OF SPECIAL MEETINGS.
-Written or printed notice stating the place, day, and hour of special meetings and the purpose for which the meeting is called, shall be delivered not less than sixty (60) days before the date of the meeting.
+Written, printed, or electronic notice stating the place, day, and hour of special meetings and the purpose for which the meeting is called, shall be delivered not less than sixty (60) days before the date of the meeting.
 If mailed, such notice shall be deemed to be delivered when deposited in the United States mail, addressed to the Member at the Member’s address as it appears on the records of the Cooperative, with postage thereon paid.
 If sent via electronic format, such notice shall be deemed to be delivered upon transmittal, addressed to the Member at the Member’s electronic address as it appears on the records of the Cooperative.
 The failure of any Member to receive notice of a special meeting of the Members shall not invalidate any action, which may be taken by the Members at any such meeting.
 Sample ballots will be delivered with the notice of special meetings.
 The official ballots will be delivered not less than ten (10) days nor more than thirty (30) days before the date of the special meeting.
 Such ballot shall be deemed to be delivered when deposited in the United States mail, addressed to the Member’s address as it appears on the records of the Cooperative, with postage thereon paid, or if sent via electronic format, such ballot shall be deemed to be delivered upon transmittal, addressed to the Member at the Member’s electronic address as it appears on the records of the Cooperative.
 The Secretary shall enclose with the notice of such special meeting an exact copy of such motion or resolution to be acted upon.

 SECTION 4.
 QUORUM.
 Fifty (50) Members present in person shall constitute a quorum for the transaction of business at all meetings of the Members.
+For purposes of a quorum, present or presence includes in-person or any form of presence utilizing remote communications technology authorized by the Board of Directors.
 If less than a quorum is present at any meeting, a majority of those present may adjourn the meeting without further notice.

 SECTION 5.
 VOTING.
 Each Member shall be entitled to one (1) vote and no more upon each matter submitted to a vote at a meeting of the Members.
 At all meetings of the Members at which a quorum is present, all questions shall be decided by a vote of a majority of the Members voting thereon at such meeting in person, or by mail, or by electronic means, except as otherwise provided by law, the Articles of Association of the Cooperative, or these Bylaws.
 A joint membership is entitled to one (1) vote and no more upon each matter submitted to a vote at a meeting of the Members.
+If a meeting is held though the use of remote communication technology, all votes shall be cast according to Section 6 of this Article.